About this site:

 - Evaluations for hormones, top surgery (chest reconstructive surgery) and Genital Reassignment Surgery (Gender Confirming surgery)

-- PhD level Second Opinion Evaluation letters for surgery via Skype or in-office
+- PhD level Second Opinion Evaluation letters for surgery and possible insurance coverage via Skype, FaceTime or Zoom.

-- SKYPE consultation for Licensed Mental Health Professionals
+- Skype, FaceTime or Zoom consultation for Licensed Mental Health Professionals

-About the author--- I am a Licensed Psychologist (California #PSY15764) specializing in working with individuals with crossdressing and other gender identity concerns.
+About the author--- I am a Licensed Psychologist (California #PSY15764) specializing in working with individuals with crossdressing and other gender identity concerns since 1984.
 My Curriculum Vitae can be found here.

 I am a long standing member of the World Professional Association for Transgender Health (WPATH) and a founding member of the Bay Area Gender Associates, a peer supervision and consultation group.